 Georgia-Florida Hall of Fame

 This rivalry is unique in that it has its own hall of fame.
-This rivalry is unique in that it has its own hall of fame.
-The Jacksonville Sports and Entertainment Office established it in 1995 to "to acknowledge the many great records, performances, career highlights and outstanding memories that have made the Georgia-Florida game one of college football’s best traditions."
-Each year, four players (two from each team) are inducted... except this year.
-Because of the limited capacity due to COVID-19, all ancillary events including the Hall of Fame Luncheon will not take place this year.
+The Jacksonville Sports and Entertainment Office established it in 1995 "to acknowledge the many great records, performances, career highlights, and outstanding memories that have made the Georgia-Florida game one of college football’s best traditions."
+Each year, four players (two from each team) are inducted.
+This year’s class includes Champ Bailey and John Little from Georgia and Trey Burton and Andre “Bubba” Caldwell from Florida.

 A trophy for this game was finally created in 2009; a 10-foot long oar carved from a 1,000-year-old cypress tree in the famous swamp along the border of the two states.
 Unlike other trophies, this one is not presented at the game, but instead given to the student body president of the winning school.

 In 1966, Florida fielded its best team ever at the time.
 Led by Spurrier, who won the Heisman Trophy, the Gators entered the Georgia game 7-0 and would have won their first SEC title by beating the Bulldogs.
 Georgia shattered those plans, intercepting Spurrier three times in a 27-10 win.
 As the "Ole Ball Coach," Spurrier did lead Florida to its first SEC title in 1991 and went 11-1 against the Bulldogs during his tenure in Gainesville.